 Processing large volumes of textual data

-Another well-known application of NLP are chatbots, where you can have a more natural conversation with a computer to solve issues.
+Another well-known application of NLP is chatbots, where you can have a more natural conversation with a computer to solve issues.
 Your spam filter also uses NLP technology to keep unwanted promotional emails out of your inbox.